Insects on Pepper Plants: Identification and Control

 Transmission of Diseases

 Insects such as whiteflies, thrips, and aphids can transmit diseases that affect pepper plants.
-For instance, the mosaic virus is a common disease that affects peppers, and it is transmitted by aphids.
+For example, the mosaic virus commonly affects peppers, and aphids transmit it.
 The virus causes yellowing and mottling of the leaves, stunted growth, and reduced fruit production.

 Understanding Insect Life Cycles and Behavior – Insects on Pepper Plants